fivetran/dbt_salesforce/README.md

 vars:
   salesforce__user_role_enabled: false # Disable if you do not have the user_role table
+  salesforce__lead_enabled: false # Disable if you do not have the lead table
+  salesforce__event_enabled: false # Disable if you do not have the event table
+  salesforce__task_enabled: false # Disable if you do not have the task table
+  salesforce__opportunity_line_item_enabled: false # Disable if you do not have the opportunity_line_item table
+  salesforce__order_enabled: false # Disable if you do not have the order table
+  salesforce__product_2_enabled: false # Disable if you do not have the product_2 table

 ```
 The corresponding metrics from the disabled tables will not populate in the downstream models.